Cong to hold 'Vijay Ashirwaad' rallies in all 68 assembly segments on last day of campaigning | Politics

 - India

-Shimla, Nov 9 (PTI) The Congress will organise ''Vijay Ashirwaad'' rallies in all 68 assembly segments in Himachal Pradesh on the last day of campaigning on Thursday with the participation of star campaigners, party leaders said.
-Party general secretary Priyanka Gandhi Vadra will address a public meeting on Sormour and take part in door-to-door campaigning in the state capital.
+The Congress will hold ''Vijay Ashirwaad'' rallies in all 68 assembly segments of Himachal Pradesh on the last day of campaigning on Thursday, party leaders said.
+Party general secretary Priyanka Gandhi Vadra will address a public meeting on Sirmour and take part in door-to-door campaigning in the state capital.
 Congress candidates in each constituency will start their rally by paying obeisance at local temples and seeking the blessings of local deities.

 The Congress is seeking to wrest power from the BJP in Himachal Pradesh which goes to the polls on November 12.